Norm of the no-boundary state: Adding insertions

 What is the leading nonzero contribution to the norm of the no-boundary state?
-We do not presently have an answer to this question, but offer some observations and informed speculations that we hope will be useful to answer it in the future.
+In this manuscript we raise the prospect that the sphere contribution to the norm vanishes.
+Whether it actually vanishes is of course an important question.
+Here we offer some additional observations and informed speculations that we hope will be useful to answer it in the future.

 As a warm-up, consider the Bunch-Davies wavefunction for an interacting quantum field theory, say $\phi^4$ theory.
 If the interactions are perturbative, characterized by a small parameter $\lambda$, then the wavefunction has the general form \beq \Psi_{\rm BD}[\varphi] = \Psi_{1\text{-loop}} \, e^{- \sum_{\ell} \Upsilon_{\ell}|\varphi_{\ell}|^2} \left( 1 + O(\lambda)\right), \eeq where $\ell$ indicates the angular momentum on the sphere at future infinity, $\text{Re}(\Upsilon_{\ell})\geq 0$, and the corrections are cubic or higher in powers of $\varphi_{\ell}$.\footnote{Implicitly we define the theory by tuning a linear term so that $\varphi = 0$ remains the maximum value of $|\Psi|^2$, and absorb constant and quadratic corrections into the prefactor $\Psi_{1\text{-loop}}$ and the coefficients $\Upsilon_{\ell}$ respectively.} Conformal invariance of the wavefunction implies that they behave like integrated multi-point functions.
 Na\"ively these perturbative corrections to the wavefunction function as integrated vertex operators, so that in the norm, where in the non-gravitational limit we integrate over $\varphi$ mod $SO(d,1)$, we can fix the non-compact part of the $SO(d,1)$ symmetry by fixing three of the scalar insertions.
 By this argument we would expect that $\int \frac{[d\varphi]}{SO(d,1)} |\Psi_{\rm BD}|^2$ is nonzero.
 However this cannot be true, since on general grounds the ordinary norm of the Bunch-Davies state $\int [d\varphi]|\Psi_{\rm BD}|^2$ is the renormalized sphere partition function of the field theory which remains finite in the presence of renormalizable interactions.